top of page

 • SQL authentication:

 • SQL authentication refers to the authentication of a user when connecting to Azure SQL Database or Azure SQL Managed Instance using username and password.
 A server admin login with a username and password must be specified when the server is being created.
 Using these credentials, a server admin can authenticate to any database on that server or instance as the database owner.
-After that, additional SQL logins and users can be created by the server admin, which enable users to connect using username and password.
+After that, additional SQL logins and users can be created by the server admin, which enables users to connect using a username and password.

 • Azure Active Directory authentication: